dcoffman/tvmediation/README.md

 ```{r}
 install.packages("tvmediation", dependencies = TRUE)
 ```

 The equivalent code using `devtools` is:

 ```{r}
 devtools::install_cran("tvmediation", dependencies = TRUE)
 # MAKE SURE YOU HAVE devtools INSTALLED
 ```

-Alternatively, if you want to install the package directly from the github repository to access new or revised functions in development, the following code may be used:
+Alternatively, if you want to install the package directly from the GitHub repository to access new or revised functions in development, the following code may be used:

 ```{r}
 devtools::install_github("dcoffman/tvmediation", dependencies = TRUE)
 # MAKE SURE YOU HAVE devtools INSTALLED